fobbyal/grid-tools/README.md

 - About data-row-index, data-column-index
 - Comparator -- not finished yet.. currenlty cannot handle mapped values unitId/unitName
 - DataGetter
 - Ref - Ref can be assigned to grid to access various methods like `setSelectedRect` to set selection in grid.
-Refer story `Custom Selection Range` to see the actual usage
+Refer story `Custom Selection Range` to see the actual usage.
 - Copy Helper

 ## DataGetter